zeromq/rfc/27/README.md

 For security administrators, the ideal design has all applications calling on the same central repository of credentials.
 The problem then becomes, "how do we standardize this interaction?"

 As in all distributed designs, ZeroMQ already provides a large part of the answer by defining a common message-based transport layer that can be used in any language and on any platform.
-The second part of the answer is an simple protocol on top of ZeroMQ.
+The second part of the answer is a simple protocol on top of ZeroMQ.

-ZAP is such an protocol, specifically aimed at authentication.
+ZAP is such a protocol, specifically aimed at authentication.

 ### Reducing The Component Count